scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Dependencies
 The SCION control plane requires the control-plane PKI to authenticate path information.
-It heavily relies on the CP-PKI for beaconing (i.e., for authenticating routing information).
+It heavily relies on certificates provided by the CP-PKI for beaconing (i.e., for authenticating routing information).
 Each Isolation Domain requires its own root of trust, in the form of a TRC, in order to carry out path exploration and dissemination.

-Decoupling the control plane from the CP-PKI would severely affect the properties and guarantees that can be provided by the control plane.
+While in principle the control plane could use certificates provided by another PKI, it would be severely affected by a lack of the ISD concept.
+All security properties related to the trust model would be affected.
-The concept of ISD is also necessary to organize the routing process into a two-tiered architecture.
+The concept of ISD is also necessary for scalability and fault isolation to organize the routing process into a two-tiered architecture.

-TODO: We could mention here that the SCION CP could use another PKI (i.e., the web PKI), if we keep the concept of ISD (tough it would not make sense from a trust perspective).
-Opinions?
-I already touch on this topic in {{pki-related}}
+In conclusion, the control plane depends on the CP-PKI.
+If it were to be used with another PKI, it would loose several if its fundamental properties.

 ### Relationship to Existing Protocols
 At first sight, it might seem that the SCION control plane takes care of similar duties as existing routing protocols.